2021 Clinic Mitigations and Protocols

 Participants will bring in, and then pack out their own bedding.
 Please bring appropriate storage (bags) to cover and depart with all sheets/blankets/pillows/sleeping bags.
 This minimizes our staff contact with participant used bedding, and eliminates dirty bedding mass collection at the conclusion of the clinic.
 All beds are twin XL size mattresses.

 Hand sanitizing stations and wipes are available in the lobby near all doors and in the lower level.
 Limited student socialization will be allowed in the residence hall lobby.
-Participants are encouraged to move activity during free periods outside to the lawn area.
+Participants are encouraged to move their activity during free periods outside to the lawn area.

 Clinic check-in will be outdoors, weather permitting.
-Parents may accompany their child at the check-in.
+Parents may accompany their child at the check-in, masked.
 A COVID-19 prescreening form will be completed, as well as a temperature check.
 Parents will not be allowed into the residence hall or onto any student floor.
 Hugs and goodbyes, or time spent chatting before the clinic is welcome outdoors in the lawn area.
 We ask that you please not ask to be an exception to this rule.
 Any assistance needed will be provided by your child’s floor intern.

 Participants are encouraged to opt into receiving printed materials digitally (schedules, handouts, etc).
 Also, participants are asked to subscribe to our Remind service for announcements regarding time or location changes, to avoid mass groups gathering to hear or waiting to move.
 This Remind service works on any cellular or wifi enabled device.
 It is only open to one-way communication from the clinic director to all.
 Join details are announced at the opening session.